lavandesh/calculator-behavior-1/Division.md

 then display result with decimal points rounded up to 8 digits

-## Scenario: Multiple times "/" is pressed
+## Scenario: Operand "/" more than once

 Given the calculator is ON